ajgappmark/T2B-framework/README.md

 Last but not least, many people inspired me but citing everyone will crush the net.

 #Known Bugs
-- [ ] progress bar when uploading files, is not so progress
+- [ ] Progress bar when uploading files, is not so progress
+- [ ] When you execute `FirefoxThief`, from the downloaded data you can extract only the *new* logins.
+I mean, if the target sync passwd/cookie/etc.. with the Firefox account, you can extract **only** the logins creds since that sync.
+The old creds can't be extracted (at the time of writing, looking for the solution)

 #Abuse
 I'm **NOT** responsible for damages did by the abuse of this software.